cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 This section introduces two methods to set up the Docker container.
 The container will host a CBDB single-node cluster intialized with one coordinator and three primary and mirror segments.
 Both x86 and ARM CPUs (including Apple chips) are supported.

+> [!CAUTION]
+> The CentOS Linux 7 the reached end of life (EOL) on June 30, 2024.
+The software source mirror (vault) only supports x86_64, the `altarch` source (like ARM) has been deprecated.
+So you cannot run the CentOS 7 sandbox on your macBook with M1/2.

 - Method 1 - Compile with the source code of the latest Cloudberry Database (released in [Cloudberry Database Release Page](https://github.com/cloudberrydb/cloudberrydb/releases)).
 The base OS will use CentOS 7.9 Docker container.
 - Method 2 - Compile with the latest Cloudberry Database [main](https://github.com/cloudberrydb/cloudberrydb/tree/main) branch.
 The base OS will use Rocky Linux 9 Docker container.